 5. Voting your ballot 🗳️

 It’s easy to get informed about candidates, ballot initiatives, and judicial candidates and important to vote your ballot completely.
-State and local races are critical in 2022!
+State and local races are critical!

 The simplest way is to vote for Democrats straight down the ballot.
 Some elected positions do not list a party affiliation, like school boards, judges, and others.
 To determine who to vote for in those cases, you can do the following: